startxfr/helm-repository/charts/cluster-machine/README.md

 # STARTX helm : cluster-machine

-This helm chart is used to create a list of storageClass available for the cluster.
+This helm chart is used to configure the Machine api of your cluster.
 This chart is part of the cluster-xxx startx helm chart that doesn't create application deployment but rather represent a cluster configuration state orchestrated by gitops tools like ArgoCD.

 ## Requirements and guidelines